linuxmint/xreader/help/C/xreader.md

         command-line arguments.

 State
-:   This functionality is not supported in this version of atril.
+:   This functionality is not supported in this version of xreader.

 Type
-:   This functionality is not supported in this version of atril.
+:   This functionality is not supported in this version of xreader.

 Comment
-:   This functionality is not supported in this version of atril.
+:   This functionality is not supported in this version of xreader.

 ### Paper